tjaskula/Blog/source/notes/csharp.md

 * inheritance
 * polymorphisme

+### Inheritance

+A class can *inherit* from another class to extend or customize the original class.

 ### Encapsulation
 Means creating a boundary around *object*, to separate external (public) behavior from its internal (private) implementation details.

 ### Polymporphisme

-* Une instance de type x peut se référer à un object qui souclasse x
+* An instance of type x can refer to the object that subclasses x
-* Upcast : => vers la référence de classe de base (Implicit)
+* Upcast : => to the reference of the base class (Implicit)
-* Downcast : => vers la référence dela souclasse (Explicit)
+* Downcast : => to the reference of the subclass (Explicit)

 ## Characteristics of C#
 C# is: